 UNIVERSITY OF WISCONSIN River Falls

 You may be eligible to be a WiscAMP Scholar!
 The goal of the WiscAMP Scholars program is to bring together and support a diverse community of STEM learners.
 The UWRF WiscAMP Scholars Program is a Wisconsin Louis Stokes Alliance for Minority Participation Program supported through funding from the National Science Foundation.
 This grant funding agency aims to diversifying our nation’s workforce by supporting Black, Indigenous, and people of color through their STEM baccalaureate and graduate degrees.
+In addition, we have limited funding to support other underrepresented or marginalized communities.

 The WiscAMP Scholars Program supports students from underrepresented or marginalized populations in STEM.
 Scholars' academic need is also considered, including, but not limited to: high school GPA, application essay need description, ACT scores, and other academic factors.